crneff84/BeerGuide/README.md

 The app is currently not integrated with a database.
 The "locate breweries" button currently only places a marker on the map based on the user's input.
 Eventually, the program will populate the map with nearby breweries using an API call.

+The Beer list also only has placeholder tags for attributes other than "name".
+This will be resolved once I figure out a JSON parsing issue.

 ## Prerequisites

 This app requires Android 4.0.3 or higher.